orientechnologies/orientdb-docs/SQL-Methods.md

 ---

 ### .format()
 Returns the value formatted using the common "printf" syntax.
 For the complete reference goto [Java Formatter JavaDoc](http://java.sun.com/j2se/1.5.0/docs/api/java/util/Formatter.html#syntax).
+To know more about it, look at [Managing Dates](Managing-Dates.md).

 Syntax: ```<value>.format(<format>)```